josefreichelt/JosefReichelt.github.io/README.md

 ___

 ## Internal admin for search-engine
-A webapp written in react for searching through large amount of debug information from search engine My role was to write the entire backend and help with frontend
+A webapp written in react for searching through large amount of debug information from search engine.
+My role was to write the entire backend and help with frontend

 ![](https://img.shields.io/badge/-react-2e2e2e?style=flat-square&logo=react)